Yehia-M/NLP_Repo/README.md

 	* Version 2 - Using Naive Bayes
 	* Version 3 - Using Deep Neural Network on Trax

-*  Transformer Summarizer: Text Summarization assignment using Transformers
+*  Transformer Summarizer: Assignment notebook for Text Summarization using Transformers and cnn_dailymail dataset